lingqiao-adelaide/lingqiaoliu.github.io/_pages/about.md

 ---
 permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Welcome to Lingqiao Liu's academic homepage!"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-Welcome to Lingqiao Liu's academic homepage!

 ======
 I am currently a Senior Lecturer at the School of Computer Science, The University of Adelaide, Australia.
 I am also an Academic Member of the Australian Institute for Machine Learning.
 He is a recipient of ARC DECRA (Discovery Early Career Researcher Award) award in 2016 and the University of Adelaide Research Fellowship award in 2016.